karanskumar/Crownix_production/replit.md

 **Framework**: React with TypeScript, using Vite as the build tool and development server

-**Routing**: React Router (react-router-dom) for client-side navigation with dedicated pages for Home, About, Services, Contact, Projects, and Insights
+**Routing**: React Router (react-router-dom) for client-side navigation with dedicated pages for Home, About, Services, Contact, Privacy Policy, Projects, and Insights

 **UI Component System**:
 - Radix UI primitives for accessible, unstyled components